Voltstro-Studios/UnityWebBrowser/README.md

 [![Discord](https://img.shields.io/badge/Discord-Voltstro-7289da.svg?logo=discord)](https://discord.voltstro.dev)
 [![YouTube](https://img.shields.io/badge/Youtube-Voltstro-red.svg?logo=youtube)](https://www.youtube.com/Voltstro)

-Adds a functional web browser to Unity without any issues or hassle.
+Unity Web Browser (UWB) is a Unity package that allows displaying and interacting with the web from within a Unity project/game.

 This project is capable of using any desired web engine you want, however for now we only have an engine using [CEF](https://bitbucket.org/chromiumembedded/cef/).

-Currently, 2.x is in development, for 1.x document, see the [1.6.3 release](https://github.com/Voltstro-Studios/UnityWebBrowser/tree/1.6.3) (latest).
+Currently, 2.x is in development, but is the recommended version to use right now.

 ## Features